A local lemma via entropy compression

-In order to enunciate the Lov\'asz local Lemma we need to introduce the concept of dependency graph of a family of events.
-Let $G=(V,E)$ be a graph with vertex set $V$ and edge set $E$.
+In order to enunciate the most general statement of the LLL, which includes also the lopsided version (see e.g. \cite{SS} and references therein), we need to give some basic notations.
+Let $G=(V,E)$ be a (simple undirected) graph with vertex set $V$ and edge set $E$.
 Two vertices $v,v'\in V$ are adjacent if $\{v,v'\}\in E$.
-Given $v\in V$, let $\G^*_G(v)$ be the set of vertices of $G$ adjacent to $v$ (i.e. the neighborhood of $v$).
-We denote $\G_G(v)= \G^*_G(v)\cup\{v\}$. \GG{{\cal G}} \begin{defi} \\Given a family of events $\cal A$ in some probability space, a dependency graph $\GG$ for this family is a graph with vertex set $\cal A$ and edge set $\cal E$ such that, each event $A\in \cal A$ is independent of the $\s$-algebra generated by the collection of events ${\cal A} \setminus \Gamma_\GG(A)$. \end{defi}
+Given $v\in V$, let $\G^*_G(v)$ be the set of vertices of $G$ adjacent to $v$ (i.e., the neighborhood of $v$).
+We denote $\G_G(v)= \G^*_G(v)\cup\{v\}$.